Linked Objects

 @id

 @id is the URL of the object.
-It can also be written “id”.
-The @id can be absolute or relative. @id is optional but recommended, and makes an object into an Linked Object.
+It can also be written as "id".
+The @id can be absolute or relative. @id is optional but recommended, and makes an object into a Linked Object.

 @type

-@type is the type of for that object.
-It can also be written “type”. @type normally maps to a URL.
+@type is the type for that object.
+It can also be written as "type". @type normally maps to a URL.
 Type is optional.

 @context

-Full details on @id, @type and @context can be found in here
+Full details on @id, @type and @context can be found in the JSON-LD specification

 Getting Started